Compliance

 Clio and HIPAA

 The Health Insurance Portability and Accountability Act (HIPAA) is a federal United States law that sets standards for the protection of individuals’ medical records and other personal health information.
+You can learn more about HIPAA here.

-If your law firm is required to be HIPAA compliant, we can enter into a Business Associate Agreement (BAA) with your organization to help you better support your clients while protecting any ePHI data you may have.
+If your law firm is required to be HIPAA compliant, you can purchase Clio's HIPAA Add-on or Clio's Personal Injury Add-On.
+Clio can then enter into a business associate agreement (BAA) with your firm to help you better support your clients while protecting any electronic PHI data you may have.
 Contact Clio's support team or your account manager for more information.
+After you purchase one of the add-ons, your account's owner can accept the BAA in Clio Manage.
+The account owner can decline or ignore the in-app notification if your firm does not need a BAA with Clio.

 Need more help?